Citizen-2CB8A24A/failover/README.md

-Simple OpenWRT failover script utilizing policy routing, written by Citizen-2CB8A24A in 11.2025 This script expects to have two OpenWRT edge routers with their own uplinks, so it's for a three router setup
+Simple OpenWRT failover script utilizing policy routing, written by Citizen-2CB8A24A in 11.2025 This is developed in a three router setup, but it can be used with one router as well. the latter wasn't tried yet.

 Features:
 * Routing changes are done by changing the routing policy